-2.1.3- Inserting the reserve parachute
+2.1.4 - Inserting the reserve parachute

 Insert the parachute in the harness container with the handle visible toward the outside and with the handle coupling loop to the float bag facing upward.
 Immediately position the handle in its specific housing.
+Introduce a thin rope (like paraglider line) into each elastic loop which you will use to help close the container.
+Insert the elastic loops into the smallest of the eyelets, marked with number 1.